wrosenauer/oxcloud-provisioning/README.md

 The scripts are currently reimplemented for the new REST API but some scripts still rely on Python Zeep and the SOAP API.
 This is work in progress!

+### Install requirements

+- Make sure you have a Python 3 interpreter on your system
+- run pip install -r requirements.txt or install the requirements listed there using your OS package manager

 ### Create a target.py